gorociao/peprally-website/_my_collection/moma.markdown

 </div><i><small>subway photograph courtesy of Order

 ## **MoMA: Motion Brand Guidelines**
 How does one of the country's premiere art musuems move?
 When The Museum of Modern Art underwent a brand re-fresh, they knew much of their design would live on screens around New York, in our pockets, and even in the museum itself.
-Working directly with MoMA's internal design department and in tandem with [Order](http://order.design), who lead design, we established and codified motion across the new system.
+Working directly with MoMA's internal design department in tandem with [Order](http://order.design), who lead design, we established and codified motion across the new system.

 {: .large-top-margin }